Aggression and Impulsive Behaviors after a Traumatic Brain Injury

 Behavior is a way to express oneself; every behavior is often preceded by a trigger, emotion, or unmet need (16).
 Dealing with aggression and impulsive behaviors in patients with TBI can require a sensitive and observant approach.

 Personal space can extend to their belongings, gender, hygiene, culture, age, situation, and environment.
 Acknowledging the individual’s feelings (not necessarily meaning that their behavior is acceptable or agreeing with their thoughts) can help them feel seen (16).
 Then, redirect their attention and present simple choices to help them regain control.
-Once the potential stressors and triggers are identified then eliminated, if possible, work on establishing a predictable routine (16).
+Once the potential stressors and triggers are identified and eliminated, work on establishing a predictable routine (16).

 De-escalation tips from the crisis prevention intervention are: